-(c) If the Transaction Information for a particular Designated Commodity Transaction has been reviewed by Counterparty and been determined to be inaccurate, incomplete or otherwise incorrect in relation to the Commodity Transaction previously agreed to by Enron and Counterparty, Counterparty may inquiry into the Transaction Information by “clicking” on the appropriate button or space within the Module indicating an intention by Counterparty to question or query the Transaction Information for that particular Designated Commodity Transaction.
-The Transaction Information for that particular Designated Commodity Transaction will then be deemed to be “Queried Transaction Information” and that particular Designated Commodity Transaction will not be deemed to be a Confirmed Transaction (even under the provisions of Section 3(d) below) until the Queried Transaction Information is clarified by CommodityLogic through Enron.
-The particular Designated Commodity Transaction will be designated within the Module as a “Queried Transaction” and will be reflected as such until accurate, complete or otherwise correct Transaction Information has been provided to CommodityLogic, “posted by CommodityLogic within the Module and confirmed by Counterparty in accordance with the provisions of either Section 3(a) above or Section 3(d) below.
-If the Queried Transaction Information is clarified, corrected or otherwise revised by Enron and Counterparty by means other than through the Module or CommodityLogic, such that accurate, complete or otherwise correct Transaction Information for that particular Designated Commodity Transaction is not provided to CommodityLogic and “posted” within the Module for review and confirmation by Counterparty (such that the status of the Queried Transaction Information can be changed to Confirmed Transaction Information), both the Transaction Information and the associated Designated Commodity Transaction will retain the status of Queried Transaction Information and a Queried Transaction when archived by CommodityLogic in accordance with CommodityLogic’s then existing archive and records retention policies.
+(c) If the Transaction Information for a particular Designated Commodity Transaction has been reviewed by Counterparty and been determined to be inaccurate, incomplete or otherwise incorrect in relation to the Commodity Transaction previously agreed to by Enron and Counterparty, Counterparty may inquire into the Transaction Information for the particular Designated Commodity Transaction by “clicking” on the appropriate button or space within the Module indicating an intention by Counterparty to question or query the Transaction Information for that particular Designated Commodity Transaction.
+The Transaction Information for that particular Designated Commodity Transaction will then be reclassified as “Queried Transaction Information” and that particular Designated Commodity Transaction will not be reclassified as a Confirmed Transaction (even under the provisions of Section 3(d) below) until the Queried Transaction Information is clarified by CommodityLogic and “reposted” to the Module.
+The particular Designated Commodity Transaction will be classified within the Module as a “Queried Transaction” and will be reflected as such until accurate, complete or otherwise correct Transaction Information has been obtained by CommodityLogic, “posted” by CommodityLogic within the Module and confirmed by Counterparty in accordance with the provisions of either Section 3(b) above or Section 3(d) below.
+If the Queried Transaction Information is clarified, corrected or otherwise revised by Enron and Counterparty by means other than through the Module or CommodityLogic, such that accurate, complete or otherwise correct Transaction Information for that particular Designated Commodity Transaction is not obtained by CommodityLogic and posted within the Module for review and confirmation by Counterparty (such that the status of the Queried Transaction Information can thereafter be changed to Confirmed Transaction Information), both the Transaction Information and the associated Designated Commodity Transaction will retain the classification of Queried Transaction Information and a Queried Transaction, respectively, when archived by CommodityLogic in accordance with CommodityLogic’s then existing archive and records retention policies.
+Under the foregoing circumstances, it shall be an irrebuttable presumption that confirmation of the particular Designated Commodity Transaction and associated Transaction Information have been confirmed by Enron and Counterparty in accordance with the Other Agreements and not through this Annex or the Agreement.
+CommodityLogic shall be entitled to rely upon such presumption for its benefit.

-(d) Transaction Information for each of the Designated Commodity Transactions will remain “posted” within the Module for a period of seventy-two (72) hours from the date first “posted” within the Module by CommodityLogic (the “Review Period”).
-At the end of the Review Period, subject to the provisions of Section 3(c) above to the contrary, the Transaction Information for a particular Designated Commodity Transaction (i) will be deemed to be accurate, complete and otherwise correct in all respects, (ii) will be reclassified as Confirmed Transaction Information and (iii) the particular Designated Commodity Transaction will be reclassified within the Module as a Confirmed Transaction.
-Subsequent to the end of the Review Period, inquiries into the accuracy, completeness or correctness of the Confirmed Transactions Information will not be an available option through the Module.
+(d) Transaction Information for each of the Designated Commodity Transactions will remain “posted” within the Module for a period of three (3) Business Days (as hereinafter defined) from the date first “posted” within the Module by CommodityLogic (the “Review Period”).
+Unless queried by Counterparty in accordance with Section 3(c) above, at the end of the Review Period the Transaction Information for a particular Designated Commodity Transaction (i) will be deemed to have been confirmed by Counterparty as being accurate, complete and otherwise correct in all respects, (ii) will be reclassified within the Module as Confirmed Transaction Information, and (iii) the particular Designated Commodity Transaction will be reclassified within the Module as a Confirmed Transaction.
+Subsequent to the end of the Review Period, inquiries within the Module into the accuracy, completeness or correctness of the Confirmed Transactions Information will not be an available option.